 1 – Print the template in A4.
 Be careful not to change the scale when you print.

-2 – Cut out the three shapes in the template.
+2 – Cut out the three shapes of the template.

-3 – Fold the heavy white paper by using a ruler and a scoring bone to create a nice fold.
+3 – Fold the heavy white paper using a ruler and a scoring bone to create a nice fold.
 Make sure the fold is parallel to the edge of the paper.
-Repeat the process for the dark paper.
+Repeat the process on the dark paper.